RuiyangJu/KCR-Post-Processing/README.md

 | [LLM-jp-4-8B-Instruct](https://huggingface.co/llm-jp/llm-jp-4-8b-instruct) | National Institute of Informatics | 2026.04 | Llama 2 architecture | 17.2 GB | 1.902 | 19.70 | 16.24 | 15.53 | 1.875 | 22.42 | 17.82 | 16.99 |

 * The values in parentheses indicate CER results after removing outlier pages with a CER greater than 25%.
-* Implementation commands are provided in [zero_shot/](zero_shot/), with detailed error analyses available in each model-specific folder.

 ## 2. LLM-based OCR Refiner Fine-tuning